Emily Pollifax: A Palm for Mrs. Pollifax (1973)

 Mrs. Pollifax is dispatched to Switzerland to find some missing plutonium: Mr. Carstairs of the CIA suspects the contraband has been hidden in an upscale clinic in Switzerland.
 Mrs. Pollifax begins a careful investigation of the guests at the clinic and rapidly befriends a young British man, a Belgian woman, and a young boy and his grandmother from an Arab nation.
 She soon discovers that very few of the clinic patients are who they claim to be, and she becomes involved in intrigue with men who plan to overthrow the government of a small country.
 She, of course, displays the courage and ingenuity which Mr. Carstairs has learned to depend on, and she leads her outnumbered friends into the adventure of their lives.

 Mrs. Pollifax on Safari (1976)

 Mrs. Pollifax is called upon by the CIA to undertake another mission, this time to photograph members of a safari in Zambia, one of whom is an international assassin nicknamed Aristotle.
 She innocently posts an ad in the local newspaper trying to contact her old friend Farrell from the first book.
 This leads to major complications, as Farrell is involved with the freedom fighters across the border and has made some enemies.
-Another entertaining outing and with a bit of romance as a fellow traveler takes a fancy to Mrs. Pollifax.
+There is also a bit of romance as a fellow traveler takes a fancy to Mrs. Pollifax.